Your guide to basic xmerge variables: what are they?

-In the above example, because we are targeting specific assets and because the document could be for client/partner we can’t use the $client.total_assets coding.
-We are likely to write at least 2 if statements summing up those groups for those conditions and in that space it’s going to appear convoluted.
+Because we are targeting specific assets and because the document could be for client/partner we can’t use the $client.total_assets coding.
+We are likely to write at least 2 if statements summing up those groups for those conditions – in that space it’s going to appear convoluted.

-- When the assets group is being iterated over, based on our conditions, our variable is saying let total_assets equal whatever total_assets already equals PLUS this new line’s item amount.
+- When the assets group is being iterated over, based on our conditions, our variable is saying “let total_assets equal whatever total_assets already equals PLUS this new amount“.

 - You can see our total line is much cleaner than any alternatives and it ensures the total amount will only ever equal to the data that merges out.

 When to use a variable